-Learning German phrases does not only come in handy when trying to get around, but it might also inspire you to want take it a step further and actually learn the language.
+Learning Basic German phrases does not only come in handy when trying to get around, but it might also inspire you to want to take it a step further and actually learn the language.
 German is spoken by about 95 million people in the world.
 It is the official language of 6 countries: Germany, Austria, Switzerland, Belgium, Liechtenstein, and Luxembourg.
 Over 78% of the world’s total German speakers live in Germany.

-A German learner will have to get used to the fact that nouns have genders.
-They are either feminine, masculine or neutral, and other than some spelling patterns, there is no rhyme or reason in regards to how they were assigned.
+A German learner will have to get used to the fact that in German grammar, nouns have genders.
+They are either feminine, masculine or neutral, and other than some spelling patterns, there is no rhyme or reason in regard to how they were assigned.
 Another aspect that may take some getting used to are the cases: the nominative, the genitive, the dative and the accusative.
 Formulating sentences in German can feel a bit like solving a mathematical equation, but with practice, the various spelling and article changes will come a bit more intuitively.
 The problem is, when learning how to use the cases, one must keep in mind that they will cause changes to the spelling of adjectives as well, but only if they are listed before the noun.

 For example: Das Haus ist schön.
 (The house is beautiful.)
 The word “schön” (beautiful) is unchanged, as it comes after the noun.
 However: “Das ist ein schönes Haus.
 (This is a beautiful house.)
 The word “schön” changed to “schönes”, because it appeared before the noun, and this particular noun is in the nominative.